 - Potassium: Never supplement potassium without consulting with your doctor.
 Potassium is directly connected to the cardiac system, if your current levels are too high or too low, you could get yourself into cardiac trouble.
 Instead, eat fish, meat, leafy greens, winter squash.
-If you are battling cramps, constipation, or muscle weakness, go for potassium.
+If you are battling cramps, constipation, or muscle weakness, increase potassium rich foods.

 - Magnesium: Magnesium Glycinate is the most bio-available formula, this means our body can use more of what we are providing, instead of expelling it as waste.
 Citrate (mixed with Citric acid) is not recommended for long term use.
 Its great for times when you are having difficulty ‘going’ (yes, we mean poop) Long time citrate use may make your bowels become dependant on it to function.
 Eat spinach, chicken, beef, fish or supplement with 300-500 mg per day.
 Magnesium helps with keto flu symptoms like muscle cramps, dizziness, and fatigue.

-- Sodium: Particularly important as the keto diet is a natural diuretic and especially if you drink a lot of water (drink water to thirst only, never force water into your body).
-We recommend using Himalayan pink salt, supplement with 5,000-7,000 mg per day.
+- Sodium: Particularly important as the keto diet is a natural diuretic in the early days and especially if you drink a lot of water (drink water to thirst only, never force water into your body).
+We recommend using a clean sea or Himalayan pink salt, supplement with 5,000-7,000 mg per day.
 Cramping is alleviated with proper sodium intake.
-On a Keto diet, sodium is your friend.
+Sodium is your friend.

 Staying hydrated will help relieve headaches and boost your energy levels when you’re feeling sluggish.
-If you forget to drink enough water during the day, setting a ‘hydration’ alarm on your phone can help you remember, as well as keeping a full glass or bottle of water within reach at all times will help.
+If you forget to drink enough water during the day, keeping a full glass or bottle of water within reach at all times will help.
 Don’t overhydrate drink to thirst only!
 Google water intoxication, its no joke!

 Drink Bone Broth

-Bone broth adds a serving of water to your diet and a dose of electrolytes – sodium and potassium – which will offset some of the discomfort you feel at a cellular level.
-Bone broth is also an easy way to sneak more water into your diet.
+Salted bone broth adds a serving of salty water to your diet and a dose of electrolytes – sodium and potassium – which will offset some of the discomfort you feel at a cellular level.
+Its also full of collagen and all kinds of nutrients.